 The university provides time off to eligible university employees consistent with the federal Family and Medical Leave Act, 29 U.S.C. § 2601 et seq.
-(FMLA) and Tennessee Parental Leave Act, Tennessee Code Annotated § 4-21-408 (TPLA) for the following reasons:
+(FMLA), Tennessee Parental Leave Act, Tennessee Code Annotated § 4-21-408 (TPLA) and the University of Tennessee’s Paid Parental Leave (PPL) policy for the following reasons:

-- To provide care for a family member injured while on active military duty; or
+- To provide care for a family member injured while on active military duty

 The 12-month period during which FMLA benefits are calculated begins on the first day of the employee’s first FMLA leave period of the year.
 For example, if an employee commences FMLA leave on February 1 and exhausts his or her leave, he or she will not be entitled to FMLA leave until February 1 of the following year.
 Upon return from FMLA leave, the employee will be restored to his or her position or to an equivalent position with equivalent pay, benefits, and other terms and conditions of employment.